akvo/akvo-flow-docs/docs/topic/dashboard/1-overview.rst

 The Dashboard is made up a series of pages.
 The first page you see after you log in is the Surveys tab.
 Across the top bar there are a series of menu items:

-	- **Surveys**:Surveys are the centerpiece of the Akvo FLOW application.
+- `Surveys <http://flow.readthedocs.org/en/latest/docs/topic/dashboard/2-surveys.html>`_ : Surveys are the centerpiece of the Akvo FLOW application.
 Create, edit and publish surveys from the Surveys tab.
-	- **Devices**: In the devices tab you manage the devices connected with your Akvo FLOW Dashboard.
+- `Devices <http://flow.readthedocs.org/en/latest/docs/topic/dashboard/3-devices.html>`_ : In the devices tab you manage the devices connected with your Akvo FLOW Dashboard.
-	- **Data**: The Data tab is where you can view, edit, import and clean data collected with Akvo FLOW surveys.
+- `Data <http://flow.readthedocs.org/en/latest/docs/topic/dashboard/4-data.html>`_ : The Data tab is where you can view, edit, import and clean data collected with Akvo FLOW surveys.
-	- **Reports**: The Reports tab in FLOW gives you several options for viewing and exporting data and results from your surveys.
+- `Reports <http://flow.readthedocs.org/en/latest/docs/topic/dashboard/5-reports.html>`_ : The Reports tab in FLOW gives you several options for viewing and exporting data and results from your surveys.
-	- **Maps**: The map on your Dashboard shows the surveys collected with a GPS location as points on a map.
+- `Maps <http://flow.readthedocs.org/en/latest/docs/topic/dashboard/6-maps.html>`_ : The map on your Dashboard shows the surveys collected with a GPS location as points on a map.
-	- **Users**: User permissions on the Dashboard are divided into two levels: User and Admin.
+- `Users <http://flow.readthedocs.org/en/latest/docs/topic/dashboard/7-users.html>`_ : User permissions on the Dashboard are divided into two levels: User and Admin.
-	- **Messages**: The Messages tab lists messages on your dashboard related to activity with surveys and data processing activity.
+- `Messages <http://flow.readthedocs.org/en/latest/docs/topic/dashboard/8-messages.html>`_ : The Messages tab lists messages on your dashboard related to activity with surveys and data processing activity.

 Access to each tool menu is limited by permissions so not all functions will be available to all users.